micropython/micropython/docs/reference/constrained.rst

 returning it to the free heap.
 This process runs automatically, however it can be invoked directly by issuing ``gc.collect()``.

-The discourse on this is somehwat involved.
+The discourse on this is somewhat involved.
 For a 'quick fix' issue the following periodically:

 .. code::